Same Sex Divorce Mediation

 - Creation of a parenting plan

 Some of the topical areas in a mediation involving a divorcing couple of the same sex can be a bit more complicated, depending on the specific facts and circumstances.
 For example, there can be some challenges associated with asset and debt division if a same sex couple were united in some other legal manner in advance of becoming married (when marriage became lawful).
 Extra effort may be needed in the process to come to an agreement about what should be considered separate property of the divorcing spouses and what is to be deemed assets subject to division in the marriage dissolution proceedings.Written Agreement

 If a divorce mediation proves successful, the mediator drafts a written agreement.
 The mediation agreement is somewhat like a settlement agreement in that it spells out the decisions the parties mutually have made in regard to pending issues in the case.

 The mediation agreement is then submitted to the court for review and approval.
 If approved by the court (as usually is the case), the mediation agreement between the parties is made part of the order of divorce.Your Legal Rights in a Same Sex Divorce

 While an attorney does not participate with a client in an actual divorce mediation, that does not mean you should forgo hiring an attorney in your case.
 (Taking the mediation route will result in less money spent on attorney fees, in most cases.)
-You can schedule an initial consultation to discuss your options regarding a desire to seek a dissolution of your marriage by scheduling an initial consultation with a New Jersey divorce lawyer at the Law Offices of Peter Van Aulen.
+You can schedule a free initial consultation to discuss your options regarding a desire to seek a dissolution of your marriage by scheduling a free initial consultation with a New Jersey divorce lawyer at the Law Offices of Peter Van Aulen.
 You can reach out to us by calling us 201-845-7400.